 Mr. Lehrmann grew up on a farm in Haskell County and after graduation from Texas Tech University returned home to farm.
 He has been with Farm Credit since 1985, raises cotton, wheat and sesame, and has a cow-calf operation.
 He and his wife, Karen, own and operate K & L Spraying, LLC, a custom ag spraying business.

-Steven is currently the chairman of the Haskell County Appraisal Review Board, and he is a member of Haskell County Farm Bureau, a former member of the Haskell County Jr. Livestock Show Committee, the Haskell County FSA Committee, and current member Rolling Plains Central Boll Weevil Eradication Steering Committee.
+Steven is a member of Haskell County Farm Bureau, a former member of the Haskell County Jr. Livestock Show Committee, the Haskell County FSA Committee, and current member Rolling Plains Central Boll Weevil Eradication Steering Committee.
 He has also served on the Rule ISD School Board and the Sagerton Water Supply Corp.
 He and Karen have four children and six grandchildren.
 He enjoys following his family’s activities and Texas Tech sports.
 He was elected to the board in 2014.

 Jimmy Chambers has been Central Texas’ chief executive officer since 2011.
 Jimmy began his Farm Credit career in 1987 as a loan officer trainee at Western Federal Land Bank Association (FLBA), where a few years later he was named CEO.
 Since then, he has continuously served Farm Credit in capacities such as branch manager and chief credit officer.
 Jimmy holds a bachelor’s degree in agricultural business from Sul Ross State University.
 He is secretary of the Coleman Rodeo Association.